 Songkran is The Land of Smiles’ splashiest festival.
 Literally!
-Every April 13 to 15 the entire country partakes in a mass water fight in honour of the Thai new year, and we join the festivities as part of our Thailand: Songkran Water Festival tour.
+Every April 13 to 15, the entire country partakes in a mass water fight in honour of the Thai new year, and we join the festivities as part of our Thailand: Songkran Water Festival tour.

 Slip and slide down for five fast facts about this wet, wild and wonderful wingding.